-It's why we celebrate the life and achievements of Dr. Martin Luther King, Jr.
+It's about why we celebrate the life and achievements of Dr. Martin Luther King, Jr.

 By the time I was born, he was on a public journey of civil disobedience, working for social justice and a personal mission to make the world a better place.

-It's hard to imagine a time blacks were denied the right to work, to live where they wanted and to vote.
-If you were born in the past thirty years it might be impossible to imagine there were separate areas for blacks and whites to eat at lunch counters, ride in busses and even take a drink of water.
+If you were born in the past 30 years, it might be impossible to imagine there were segregated areas to eat at lunch counters, ride in buses and even take a drink of water.
+It's hard to imagine when black people were denied the right to work, live where they wanted, and vote.

-But that's the way it was in the fifties and early sixties...and as civil disobedience was used to push the establishment to tear down the "separate but equal" world created to keep the races apart, police were using fire hoses and german shepherds to keep the marchers at bay.
-Freedom riders were shot and their busses torched.
-It was one of the most traumatic eras of the Nation.
+But that's the way it was in the '50s and early '60s...and as civil disobedience was used to push the establishment to tear down the "separate but equal" world created to keep the races apart, police were using fire hoses and German shepherds to keep the marchers at bay.
+Freedom riders were shot, and buses were torched.
+It was one of the most traumatic eras in the Nation.

-When I was six, I didn’t really understand what my dad did or why, I just knew that Civil Rights was the better-looking fourth brother in my family.
+When I was six, I didn’t really understand what my dad did or why.
+I just knew that Civil Rights was the better-looking fourth brother in my family.
 Civil Rights always came first.
 Civil Rights always came before our family.
-He always came before holiday celebrations.
-He always came before good night stories.
-I hated him.
+It always came before holiday celebrations.
+It always came before good night stories.
+I hated it.

 What I did understand was that people didn’t like my dad and what he was trying to do.
-I knew that from the telephone calls I’d pick up and hear someone tell me you’ll never see your dad alive again.
+I knew that from the telephone calls I’d answer and hear someone tell me you’ll never see your dad alive again.

 I knew it from the postcards scrawled in red that came in the mail calling us n-lovers.

-I knew it from being beat up after school and the words they used.
+I knew it from being beaten up after school and the words they used.

-Eventually, the civil rights movement drove a wedge between my dad and my mom which ended in divorce and an estrangement between him and the rest of his family.
+Eventually, the civil rights movement drove a wedge between my dad and my mom, ending in divorce and estrangement between him and the rest of his family.